Ernest Mae McCarroll

 Ernest Mae McCarroll (November 29, 1898 – 1990), a physician in New Jersey, was one of the United States' first African American physicians.
 She grew up in Birmingham, Alabama, though her education took her through several cities and states.
-She was In 1929 she began to practice in New Jersey, where she became the first African American appointed to the Medical Staff at the Newark City Hospital.
+In 1929 she began to practice in New Jersey, where she became the first African American appointed to the Medical Staff at the Newark City Hospital.

 McCarroll was a member of many different organizations, both medical and otherwise, such as the National Association for the Advancement of Colored People (NAACP), the League of Women Voters, and the National Medical Association, where she was given the title "first lady".

 Early life and education

 McCarroll was born in Birmingham, Alabama to Mary and Ernest McCarroll.
 Her father was a mail carrier.
 She was the fourth of their six children.
 She attended public school in the city until receiving her high school education and secondary training at Talladega College, graduating with her Bachelor of Arts in 1917.
 She then completed her required chemistry and physics courses at Fisk University in Nashville, Tennessee.
 Soon, she moved to Philadelphia and was awarded her Medical doctorate from Woman's Medical College of Pennsylvania in 1925.